 When you attempt to respectfully understand (stand under; support) their beliefs, you might even provoke some renewed critical thinking.
 Even better, the opportunity may emerge for a conversation in which you might be invited to reveal your worldview—because he or she was interested!

-That’s how real people interact, outside the chiropractic filter bubble.
+That’s how real people interact, outside the chiropractic echo chamber.

 I can’t change your opinion or position.
 Only you can do that.
 Same with patients.
 Which begs the question, what’s the best strategy that can optimize the possibility of a patient abandoning an old, comfortable belief for something more aligned with the truth?